awsdocs/aws-glue-developer-guide/doc_source/monitor-profile-debug-oom-abnormalities.md

 ![\[The error message shown on the AWS Glue console.\]](http://docs.aws.amazon.com/glue/latest/dg/images/monitor-debug-oom-2-errorstring.png)

 **Job output logs:** To further confirm your finding of an executor OOM exception, look at the CloudWatch Logs\.
-When you search for **Error**, you find the four executors being killed in roughly the same time windows as shown on the metrics dashboard\.
+When you search for **Error**, you find the four executors being stopped in roughly the same time windows as shown on the metrics dashboard\.
 All are terminated by YARN as they exceed their memory limits\.

 Executor 1